-The number of Virginians who die from cancer has decreased in recent years, but it is still higher than the national average.
+The number of Virginians who die from cancer has decreased in recent years, and the death rate is now below the national average.
 Virginia hopes to reduce that number still more by targeting behavioral risk factors.

 Why is This Important?

 Over 1.6 million people are diagnosed with cancer each year in the United States.
 Approximately one out of every two American men and one out of every three American women will have some type of cancer at some point during their lifetimes.
 While the overall cancer death rate has been steadily declining, cancer remains the second leading cause of death.

 For men and women combined, the most commonly diagnosed form of cancer in Virginia is lung and bronchus cancer, followed by colon and rectum cancer.
 The most common form of cancer for women is breast cancer.
 For men, prostate cancer is the most common cancer.

 According to the Centers for Disease Control, Virginia ranks 24th among the states for its age-adjusted annual cancer death rate.
 In 2012 -- the most recent year national data is available -- Virginia's rate was 165.3 deaths per 100,000 people, below the national average of 166.4.
 Virginia's rate was also below that of all our peer states: Tennessee (187.9), North Carolina (170.5), and Maryland (166.0).
 Although their rate actually rose a bit, Utah again had the lowest rate in the nation in 2012 at 128.7 deaths per 100,000 people.